-The general areas of civil engineering in which advanced work is offered are (1) structural engineering and applied mechanics, (2) soil mechanics and foundation engineering, (3) hydraulics (hydrodynamics, hydraulic engineering and hydrology), and (4) environmental health engineering.
+The general areas of civil engineering in which advanced work is offered are (1) structural engineering and applied mechanics, (2) soil mechanics and foundation engineering, (3) hydraulics (hydrodynamics, hydraulic engineering and hydrology), and (4) sanitary engineering.
 Emphasis is placed on the application of mathematics and basic scientific principles to the solution of civil engineering problems, and the student is discouraged from depending on handbooks and empirical formulas.

 Excellent research facilities are available to qualified graduate students in all the fields above.
-Laboratories for structural engineering and soil mechanics are located in the Engineering Building.
-Hydraulic research is carried on in the Laboratory of Hydraulics and Water Resources which is located in the W. M. Keck Engineering Laboratories and is described in detail under the section "Hydrodynamics" below.
-The Laboratory for Environmental Health Engineering is also located in the W. M. Keck Engineering Laboratories, and some of this work is closely integrated with the research work in hydraulics and water resources.
+Laboratories for solid mechanics and soil mechanics are located in the Engineering Building.
+Hydraulic research is carried on in the Sedimentation Laboratory, which is described in detail under the section "Hydrodynamics" below.
+Some of the sanitary engineering research is closely integrated with the hydraulic research in the Sedimentation Laboratory, while the main portion is carried on in a separate biological and chemical laboratory.